Migrating to the New Super SIM Hardware

 We plan to begin shipping new Super SIMs with the changes detailed below beginning in Q3 2025.

-If you believe that any of the changes below will negatively impact your experience or ability to use Super SIM, please contact your account manager or email Support to discuss options.
+If you believe that any of the changes below will negatively impact your experience or ability to use Super SIM, please contact your account manager or email to discuss options.

 The ICCID is the unique identifier given to all physical SIMs or eSIM profiles.